Nikotine1/terramaster-fancontrol-IT8613E/README.md

 This will run it in debug mode (1) with temperature setpoint= 37c.
 Make sure run with fancontrol with sudo.

 4. Alternatively you can use the included systemd service.
+Change the location of the fancontrol application.
 Make sure you also add the list of drives there.
 Copy it to `/etc/systemd/system`.
-Also, copy the binary to `/usr/local/bin/fancontrol`.

 ```
 sudo systemctl start fancontrol.service